phanreach/Readmes/README.md

     4. public void rule() :
         1. This is the overridden rule() method of the RegisterPlayer class.
 It overrides the rule() method defined in the GuestPlayer class.
         2. The super.rule() statement calls the rule() method of the superclass (GuestPlayer) to print the initial rules and instructions of the Hangman game.
-        3. The additional line System.out.println("Welcome " + this.name + " to the game "); prints a welcome message with the player's name.
     5. public void playGame():
         1. This is the overridden playGame() method of the RegisterPlayer class.
 It overrides the playGame() method defined in the GuestPlayer class.
         2. The super.rule() statement calls the rule() method of the superclass (GuestPlayer) to print the initial rules and instructions of the Hangman game.